lf-lang/lf-lang.github.io/README.md

 ## Documentation

-The docs for TypeScript.
-Originally ported over from [microsoft/TypeScript-Handbook](https://github.com/microsoft/TypeScript-Handbook/) then intermingled with [microsoft/TypeScript-New-Handbook](https://github.com/microsoft/TypeScript-New-Handbook), and finally updated for [Twoslash](http://www.staging-typescript.org/dev/twoslash/) and with new content.
+The docs for Lingua Franca

 ## JSON Schema